djdhyun/cloudformula/README.md

 * Once your template is ready, you can use these command to apply it.
     * `./cloudformula plan github prod`
     * `./cloudformula apply github prod`
-* Further information about `cloudformula` will be continued in the following section
+* Further information about `cloudformula` will be continued in the following section.

 ### 1. Make Change Plans